 - Vice-Chairman of Cabinet Committee on Economic Policy (1997-2002)

 On March 24, 2005, Art Eggleton was appointed to the Senate of Canada.
-He currently serves as Deputy Chair of the Standing Committee on Social Affairs, Science and Technology and is a member of the Standing Committee on Transport and Communications.
+He currently serves as Chair of the Standing Committee on Social Affairs, Science and Technology.

 In December 2009, the Social Affairs Committee completed a study on poverty, housing and homelessness in Canadian cities entitled, In From the Margins: A Call to Action Poverty, Housing and Homelessness.
 In 2012, he co-founded and is co-Chair of the All Party Anti-Poverty Caucus, a group consisting of Members of Parliament and Senators from all political parties.